stevef1uk/cassuservice/README.md

 The functonality of this tool to support the Cassandra MAP type is very limited.
 This tool can only cope with maps if they are defined as map<text,text>; this is simply becasue there seems to be no way of modelling the map type in Swagger!
 I have used the addionalProperties arroach and hard coded this to a string.
 For now if maps are used that are not of this trivial form the generated code handler will need to be modified manually.

 I am strugging to work out how to use gocql to insert UDTs or certain types properly.
-Thus the ability to use the -post flag to support POST operations is limited to the following basic table types + date
+Thus the ability to use the -post flag to support POST operation is limited to the following basic table types + date
 ```
 CREATE TABLE demo.demo1 (
                         id int PRIMARY KEY,